cruffenach/CRLoom/README.md

 This operation can be added to an `NSOperationQueue` and will thread the work of importing the data.
 Setting `useCache` to `YES` will have the operation provide an `NSCache` to the thread doing the import work that will be used as a first layer to check to find existing objects before entire fetch requests are used.

 ### `NSManagedObject+CRLoom`
-This is a category that provides a generic implementation for importing and finding `NSManagedObject`'s.
+This is a category that provides a generic implementation for importing and finding `NSManagedObject`s.
 The import and search methods take an `NSManagedObjectContext` as a parameter so they can work on different threads.

 #### Importing Data